MerginMaps/docs/src/server/plugin-mobile-app/index.md

 3. Use the username and password that is associated with this server and **Sign in**.
    ![Custom server in Mergin Maps mobile app](./mobile-app-custom-server-log-in.jpg "Custom server in Mergin Maps mobile app")

-Now you are all set to use <MobileAppName /> with the custom server!
+Now you are all set to use the <MobileAppNameShort /> with the custom server!